pieper/sites/step/README.md

 the direction of mapping.
 E.g. patientToPixel is a 4x4 matrix that maps from LPS space to slice,row,colum space and textureToPixel is a vec3 that goes from stp space to slice,row,colum.

+## Acknowledgments
+This work is supported in part by the [Neuroimage Analysis Center, 4P41EB015902](https://projectreporter.nih.gov/project_info_description.cfm?aid=9115586&icde=31485398).